mrjgreen/terraform-xp/README.md

 ### Usage

 The `--env` flag will set the name of the environment you wish to deploy.
 If not supplied, the default `global` will be used.

+terraform-xp will automaticall include a file matching your env setting, in the location: `envs/\<ENV\>.tfvars`.

 Generate a plan file from the directory containing your terraform files.
 It will place the plan file in `envs/myenv.tfplan`.